 - Order: Malvales

-- Family: Sterculiaceae – large family of plants of order Malvales
+- Family: Sterculiaceae – large family of the plants of order Malvales

 - Subfamily: Helicteroideae